dr-dolomite/M3-MCSegmentation/README.md

 <p>Pytorch was not included in the requirements.txt.
 I recommend to create a conda virtual environment first and install Pytorch based on the generated pip command from its own documentation.</p>
 <h3>Pytorch Documentation</h3>
 <p><a href="https://pytorch.org/get-started/locally/">https://pytorch.org/get-started/locally/</a></p>
 <p>You can also refer to this.
 However, it might get deprecated if changes in the documentation will be applied.
-Use the link documentation instead if these installation commands won't work.</p>
+Use the link documentation instead if these installation commands won't work.
+Only choose one</p>
 <h3>Using GPU - Only use if you have NVIDIA Graphics Card that supports CUDA.</h3>
 <p><code>pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118</code></p>
 <h3>Using CPU</h3>